chipzx92/DataEngineeringI320/docs/syllabus.md

 -->
 There is a [glossary](glossary.md) of terms and concepts that we will use in this course that you may find useful.
 It also contains references to important and influential books on data engineering.

+## Course Objectives
+Learn fundamental concepts of data engineering.
+Be able to apply the principles used in class to build a simple data pipeline and visualize the data.
+Prepare students for careers as data professionals.

 ## Course Description